jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 ## Type level list, aka HList

-Alright, we know have a way to work with natural numbers, but if we're going to sort them, we also need to have a list.
+Alright, we now have a way to work with natural numbers, but if we're going to sort them, we also need to have a list.
 But how do lists work ?
 Here's is a simplified version of [Scala's list](https://github.com/scala/scala/blob/v2.11.5/src/library/scala/collection/immutable/List.scala#).

 <script src="https://gist.github.com/jto/a9b288d5f613a1031789.js?file=16_qs.scala"></script>